feross/simple-peer/README.md

 ## example

-This example creates two peers in the same page.
+These examples create two peers in the same page.

 In a real-world application, the sender and receiver `Peer` instances would exist in separate browsers.
 A "signaling server" (usually implemented with websockets) would be used to exchange signaling data between the two browsers until a peer-to-peer connection is established.

+### data channels

 ```js
 var peer1 = new Peer({ initiator: true })